magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

 = 0.6.1 =
-* Fixed issue with excerpts not copying in some instances
+* Fixed issue with excerpts not copying
+* Improved access to 'mpd_show_settings_page' filter

 = 0.6 =
 * NEW: Create your own addons!
 Multisite Post Duplicator is now fully extendable.
 Create your own functionality.
 Check out the API [documentation](http://www.wpmaz.uk/mpddocs/).
 And here is a list of hooks you can use: (http://www.wpmaz.uk/multisite-post-duplicator-actions-and-filters/).
 We've even created a couple of core addons if you want have nosey at how they are hooked in.